-Ms. Burroughs represents employers in employment litigation matters, including defending against claims of discrimination and wage and hour violations.
-She has experience managing all stages of litigation in both state and federal courts, including initial investigations, discovery management, depositions, drafting and arguing pre-trial motions, trial preparation, and appeals.
-Ms. Burroughs has also represented clients in administrative forums, including mediation, arbitration (including grievance and interest arbitration), and actions before the Equal Employment Opportunity Commission and similar state agencies.
+Robin has experience managing all stages of litigation in both state and federal courts, including initial investigations, discovery management, depositions, drafting and arguing pre-trial motions, trial preparation, and appeals.
+She has also represented clients in administrative forums, including mediation, arbitration (including grievance and interest arbitration), and actions before the Equal Employment Opportunity Commission and similar state agencies.

-Ms. Burroughs advises educational institutions, including independent schools and higher education institutions.
-She counsels schools and colleges on various issues, including wage and hour compliance, counseling and discipline of employees, employment agreements, student and family rights, policies related to state-mandated immunization requirements and permissible exemptions from those requirements, and the prevention of and defense against wrongful termination claims.
-Ms. Burroughs also assists educational institutions in conducting internal investigations into student and employee complaints and in navigating administrative investigations.
+Robin advises educational institutions, including independent schools, public charter schools, and higher education institutions.
+She counsels schools and colleges on various issues, including wage and hour compliance, counseling and discipline of employees and volunteers, employment agreements, student and family rights, policies related to state-mandated immunization requirements and permissible exemptions from those requirements, and the prevention of and defense against wrongful termination claims.
+Robin also assists educational institutions in conducting internal investigations into student and employee complaints and in navigating administrative investigations.
 Robin has significant experience working with education clients on policies and issues arising out of Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, and related state laws.

-While attending law school, Ms. Burroughs served as a judicial intern to the Honorable John D. Bates of the U.S. District Court for the District of Columbia.
-Ms. Burroughs also served as a student attorney representing clients in litigation arising under the Americans with Disabilities Act in conjunction with the National Association of the Deaf.
+While attending law school, Robin served as a judicial intern to the Honorable John D. Bates of the U.S. District Court for the District of Columbia.
+She also served as a student attorney representing clients in litigation arising under the Americans with Disabilities Act in conjunction with the National Association of the Deaf.

-Prior to law school, Ms. Burroughs was a teacher in the Prince George's County Public School system.
-Ms. Burroughs also plays clarinet and serves as vice president of the board of directors for the Montgomery Symphony Orchestra.
+Prior to law school, Robin was a teacher in the Prince George's County Public School system.
+She also plays clarinet and serves as vice president of the board of directors for the Montgomery Symphony Orchestra.